tmodi3/weather_call/README.md

 # Weather Decision App

-A responsive web application that helps determine whether events should be held indoors or outdoors based on current weather conditions.
-This tool analyzes weather parameters and provides recommendations for event locations.
+A responsive web application that determines whether events should be held indoors or outdoors based on real-time weather conditions.
+This application uses the OpenWeather API to fetch current weather data for the user's location and provides a recommendation based on multiple weather parameters.

 ![Weather Decision App Screenshot](https://via.placeholder.com/800x450/f5f7fa/333.png?text=Weather+Decision+App)

 ## Features

+- Automatic detection of user's location using browser geolocation or IP-based fallback
-- Real-time weather data retrieval from the National Weather Service (NWS) API
+- Real-time weather data from OpenWeather API
 - Air Quality Index data from AirNow API
-- Sophisticated weather condition analysis for decision-making
+- Weather condition analysis and location-specific recommendations
-- Voting system for dining, program, and facilities representatives
+- Voting system for different departments (dining, program, facilities)
-- Mobile-responsive design for use on any device
+- Mobile-responsive design for any device
+- Weather icons and detailed forecast display

 ## Weather Parameters Analyzed